 They become what is sometimes referred to as false self or persona.
 This is an adaptation mechanism that is necessary to survive in a lacking and otherwise dangerous environment.

-Many other problems stem from a lack of severe self-connection: skewed of self-esteem, self-blame and unjust responsibility, chronic shame, emptiness and lack of motivation, social anxiety, anger issues, and many others.
+Many other problems stem from a severe lack of self-connection: skewed sense of self-esteem, self-blame and unjust responsibility, chronic shame, emptiness and lack of motivation, social anxiety, anger issues, and many others.
 We will briefly address a few more common ones here.

 Low, skewed self-esteem

 Lacking a healthy connection with one’s true emotions and not seeing yourself realistically warps a person’s self-esteem.

 Eventually, you’ll develop the tendency to see yourself as lower than others, or to please everyone, or to never feel good enough, or to chronically seek validation, or to overcompensate and toxically compete and compulsively compare yourself to others.

 In short, people with a skewed self-esteem either underestimate themselves (“I’m not good enough,” “I’m bad”), or overestimate themselves (“I know everything,” “Everyone’s stupid”).
 Whether it’s the former, the latter, or a combination of both, the person never feels at peace with themselves, which ends up creating many personal and interpersonal problems.

 Chronic guilt and shame

 Many children internalize their traumatizers’ words and actions and learn to blame themselves for their pain, rationalizing it as them being bad and therefore deserving to be hurt.
 These now internalized feelings are one of the most common problems adults struggle with.

 Some always blame themselves for being mistreated and accept toxic and dysfunctional treatment in their adult relationships.
 Others have unrealistic standards for themselves and even sabotage themselves.